+\textbf{Question \texttt{\#}1: \emph{Can vanilla ViTs, which capture long-range relationships using the naive global attention mechanism, achieve outstanding FER performance without extra training data from upstream tasks?}} This problem has not been well explored thus far, and our answer is yes.

 In addition to the network structure design and representation learning methods, identity-invariant FER has attracted more and more attention most recently \cite{wang2019identity,zhang2021learning,jiang2022disentangling,zhang2021joint}.
-The relevant work \cite{wang2019identity,zhang2021learning,jiang2022disentangling} disentangles facial emotion apart from person identity and even head pose with the help of a pre-trained FR model \cite{schroff2015facenet,kim2022adaface} or the direct supervision of subject labels.
-And CNN-based Generative Adversarial Networks (GANs) are employed to generate new facial expressions, enlarging the training set for FER models.
-However, other irrelevant factors except identity and pose may exist as before and are detrimental to results.
-Some novel identity-aware FER methods \cite{huang2021identity,yang2018facial} essentially attempt to alleviate the adverse influence of personal identity as well.
-Unfortunately, these identity-invariant or identity-aware methods either need paired expression images of each individual or can not generate high-quality facial expressions on in-the-wild FER datasets, such as AffectNet \cite{mollahosseini2017affectnet} and RAF-DB \cite{li2017reliable}, full of unpaired images and numerous identities.
-The well-known Facial Action Coding System (FACS) \cite{ekman1978facial,lien1998automated,zhang2021learning}, studied and developed for many decades, describes an expression as the combination of a set of distinct local action units (AUs).
-In other words, a facial expression can be roughly decomposed to an expressive component and neutral component \cite{wang2003facial,calder2005understanding,yang2018facial}.
-Inspired by the prior work, \emph{we regard an expressive face as the comprehensive result of a set of facial muscle movements on one's poker face, i.e., we think a neutral face is emotionless.} As illustrated in Fig. \ref{fig:separation}, we explore how to separate the emotion-related and the rest of (emotion-irrelevant) components in a latent representation space with Vision Transformers through adversarial poker face generation.
+Previous studies \cite{wang2019identity,zhang2021learning,jiang2022disentangling} have attempted to disentangle facial emotion apart from person identity and even head pose, leveraging pre-trained FR models \cite{schroff2015facenet,kim2022adaface} or direct supervision of subject labels.
+CNN-based GANs are employed to generate new facial expressions \cite{zhang2021joint,xie2020facial}, thereby encouraging the FER model to learn a disentangled expressional representation and also enlarging the FER training set.
+However, other irrelevant factors except identity and pose still exist as before and are detrimental to FER.
+Some novel identity-aware FER methods \cite{huang2021identity,yang2018facial} essentially aim to mitigate the adverse influence of personal identity as well.
+Unfortunately, these existing identity-invariant or identity-aware methods either need paired facial expression images for each subject or can not generate high-quality facial expressions for unseen subjects.
+In-the-wild FER datasets, such as AffectNet \cite{mollahosseini2017affectnet} and RAF-DB \cite{li2017reliable}, contain a large number of person identities and consist of unpaired facial images only.
+Hence, we proceed to raise the second question.